DE4CC0DE-5FC3-4494-BCBF-4D50B00366B5

 ADVERTISEMENT

-Not surprisingly, shoppers in the CPG and grocery sectors are increasingly turning to cheaper alternatives, bargains or are avoiding products considered too costly.
-The report warns that brand loyalty, while still a factor, is no longer guaranteed.
+Not surprisingly, shoppers in the CPG and grocery sectors are increasingly turning to cheaper alternatives and bargains, or avoiding products considered too costly.
+The report warned that brand loyalty, while still a factor, is no longer guaranteed.

 Priorities And Pressures

-The survey shows that rising prices are being felt across the board regardless of income.
-The cost of essential items like food and beverages are of particular concern especially to consumers while grocery shopping.
+The survey shows that rising prices are being felt across the board, regardless of income.
+The cost of essential items, like food and beverages, is of particular concern, especially to consumers while grocery shopping.

-A significant 88% of consumers expressed frustration with rising prices across categories, including groceries, gas, and restaurants.
+A significant 88% of consumers expressed frustration with rising prices across categories, including groceries, petrol and restaurants.

 “To address this, we recommend that brands focus on offering value through personalised offers and relevant discounts,” stated Johnson.
 “These strategies will help them adapt to shifting priorities, stay relevant, and strengthen customer loyalty.”